ctdk/goiardi/README.md

 If you feel like contributing, great!
 Just fork the repo, make your improvements, and submit a pull request.
 Tests would, of course, be appreciated.
 Adding tests where there are no tests currently would be even more appreciated.
 At least, though, try and not break anything worse than it is.
-Test coverage is an ongoing concern.
+Test coverage has improved, but is still an ongoing concern.
 AUTHOR
 ------